 If you give the command po you will get a list of temperature sensors.
-In order for BMS4S to know what these are used for, you must name them with two characters each.
+For BMS4S to know what these are used for you must name them with two characters each.
 If the first character is an 'a', it is supervising an alternator.
 And if it is a 'b', it is supervising a battery.
 To name the first one in the list give command n1=xx, the second with n2=xx etc. To identify one sensor, warm it up with your hand and see which one it is with command po.
+Example:

-n1=a1
+n1=a1 n2=a2 n3=b1